TylerRTDev/code-institute-course/README.md

 #### Forms
 - Test the forms for validation.
+  - Check for required field indications.
+  - Ensure correct error messages are displayed for invalid inputs.
+  - Verify successful form submission and expected outcomes.

 #### Responsiveness
 - Verify that the website layout adapts appropriately to various screen sizes (desktop, tablet, mobile).
 - Ensure all elements are visible and usable on smaller screens.

+#### Functionality
+- Test all interactive elements (buttons, links, forms) to ensure they work as intended.
+- Verify that any dynamic content (such as AJAX-loaded elements) updates correctly and promptly.
+- Check that user actions produce the expected results (e.g., clicking a button leads to the correct page or action).

+#### Usability
+- Evaluate the ease of navigation and use of the website for a new user.
+- Assess whether the information is easily accessible and the layout is intuitive.
+- Ensure that the visual design is consistent and aesthetically pleasing.

 ### Automated Testing
 Consider using automated testing tools like Selenium for end-to-end testing: